SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

 - Let's now style this column!
 We'll start by adding this column to the column appearance section of the table component.
 For this one we'll start from the icon preset (i).
 Open the template editor.

-- We'll first change the height of the table rows.
-We can do this by changing the height of the template.
+- First change the height of the table rows.
+This can be done  by changing the height of the template.
 To do this, make sure no layer is selected by clicking next to the template in the center and then change the height in the right sidebar.

     ![Change template height](~/user-guide/images/ChangeTemplateHeight.png)